boschresearch/py-cx-ids/pycxids/core/http_binding/Readme.md

 - dataset id is different on every request.
 It is randomly generated!
 - edc.dsp.callback.address used for callbacks, but not documented

+# TODO:
+- DspaceTimestamp string or object?
+- dspaceDataAddress string or object?

 # notes

 SsiHttpConsumerPullWithProxyInMemoryTest